MangoIV/blog/posts/2021-03-18-haskell-classes.md

     want to leave it out:

-    First of all let us - after enabling some more extensions, I will not continue writing them down anymre as GHC offers you to activate them anyway - define a vector GADT:
+    First of all let us - after enabling some more extensions, I will not continue writing them down, as GHC offers you to activate them anyway - define a vector GADT:
     ```haskell
     data Vec (n :: Nat) (a::Type) where